 In industry news, AppGuard announces that it's closed a $30 million round of Series B funding.
 Silent Circle is buying Kesala, and Thales completes its purchase of Guavus.
 Tanium is said to be planning a secondary share offering before its IPO (City A.M.).
 And Cybrary has secured $3.5 million is Series A funding (BusinessWire).

-This CyberWire look back at the Week that Was discusses events affecting Argentina, Brazil, Canada, China, Chile, Ecuador, Paraguay, Peru, Russia, the United Kingdom, and Uruguay.
+Today's issue includes events affecting Argentina, Brazil, Canada, China, Chile, Ecuador, Paraguay, Peru, Russia, United Kingdom, and Uruguay.